RazanAloufi/finding_donors/README.md

 # finding_donors
 Hello,
 This is the first Data Science project by Udacity.
-It aimes for finding the wright donors for a charity.
+It aimes for finding the right donors for a charity.